laytenter/Insider-London/_tours/cutting-edge-green-tour.md

 ---
-title: Insider London Eco Tour | Cutting Edge Green Tour
+title: Cutting Edge Green Tour
 date: 2014-01-01 10:48:00 Z
 categories:
-- educational
+- cultural-experiences
 tags:
 - CEGT
 - all
 - educational
-heading: Cutting Edge Green Tour
+heading: Insider London Eco Tour | Cutting Edge Green Tour
 description: Our London eco tour is the only walking tour of its kind, taking you through the heart of the capitals sustainability scene.
 gallery: